danielballan/jupyterhub-share-link/README.md

     jupyterhub -f example_config_no_containers.py
     ```

-5. Log in as a sytem user and start the user's server.
+5. Log in as a system user and start the user's server.

 6. Create and save a notebook ``Untitled.ipynb`` to share.